-The Milky Way could be a full 50 per cent larger than current estimates suggest, according to new research funded jointly by the USA’s National Science Foundation and China’s National Science Foundation and National Basic Research Program.
+The Milky Way could be a full 50% larger than current estimates suggest, according to new research funded jointly by the USA’s National Science Foundation and China’s National Science Foundation and National Basic Research Program.

-An international team of researchers led by Professor Heidi Jo Newberg from the Rensselaer Polytechnic Institute in New York looked at data gathered by the Sloan Digital Sky Survey in 2002, which had previously identified a bulging ‘ring’ of stars, dubbed the ‘Monoceros Ring’, lying outside the Milky Way’s accepted plane some 60,000 lightyears from the galactic centre.
+It’s a tall task attempting to measure distance in space, but an international team of researchers led by Professor Heidi Jo Newberg from the Rensselaer Polytechnic Institute in New York looked at data gathered by the Sloan Digital Sky Survey in 2002 that identified a bulging ‘ring’ of stars, dubbed the ‘Monoceros Ring’, lying outside the Milky Way’s accepted plane some 60,000 lightyears from the galactic centre.

 On revisiting the data, Prof Newberg and her team concluded that this anomalous ring is in fact a ripple in the galactic plane itself – and that it is just one of several such ripples.